asterx/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+Then describe the characteristics of the augmented training set like number of

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+images in the set, number of images for each class, etc.)

+Firstly I normalized data (in case of Gradient Descent normalization gives the error surface a more spherical shape and as a result it works much better).
+Then applied one-hot encoding to convert label numbers to vectors.
+@TODO: Split data
+@TODO: Generate new samples

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model looks like this:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|